 - Counseling and referral to help you manage your own stress and life challenges

-For organizations: Your EAP plays an important role in organizational health and wellbeing, as well as recovery from emergencies, by addressing:
+Your EAP plays an important role in organizational health and wellbeing, as well as recovery from emergencies, by addressing:

 - Performance - supporting your employees and managers in their efforts achieve excellent results at work

 - Critical Incident Stress Management - playing an important role in helping individuals and organizations prepare for and recover from traumatic events

 EAP is confidential.
 The EAP will not report the details of your sessions to anyone.
 There are certain restrictions on this confidentiality that the EAP will inform you about at the beginning of your session.
 For example, if you disclose child or elder abuse, the EAP counselor would be required by law to report that disclosure to state or local authorities.

 Going to the EAP in and of itself will not affect your security clearance.
 The EAP is a confidential service and does not report to security.
 If you are referred for substance abuse treatment and/or mental health counseling, you may be required to self-report.
 However, the fact that you sought help through the EAP will be considered favorably.
 Please note that in terms of required disclosure, the SF-86 form exempts you from having to report any counseling related to “strictly marital, family, grief not related to violence by you; or strictly related to adjustments from service in a military combat environment.”